-- FileStore cleanup Dell Console Integration FileStore cleanup helps you to remove any unused cached files from FileStore location.
-DRM 2.2 onwards, DRM supports Dell Console Integration.
-You can connect and create a repository with: - Dell Lifecycle Controller Integration for System Center Virtual Machine Manager (DLCI for SCVMM)
+- Dell Console Integration Version 2.2 onwards, DRM supports Dell Console Integration.
+You can connect and create a repository with: - Dell Lifecycle Controller Integration for System Center Virtual Machine Manager (DLCI for SCVMM) - Schedule bundle search DRM 2.2 onwards, you can also schedule the bundle search.
+However the base remains a repository.
+Based on the repository DRM searches for a specific bundle. - Previous catalogs Allows you to select the previous Dell catalogs.